Effect of Ivermectin on Time to Resolution of Symptoms

-Group members, who are mostly critical care physicians, don't see a need for more data and argue it would be unethical to give a placebo to patients given ivermectin's established safety.
+Group members, mostly critical care physicians, don't see a need for more data and argue it would be unethical to give a placebo to patients given ivermectin's established safety.
 But that's raising more than a few eyebrows among others in the field.

 Marik said the group adapted the protocol for COVID-19, using a potent steroid and adding an anticoagulant, along with other elements.
 The new name was MATH+, for methylprednisolone, ascorbic acid, thiamine, and heparin, plus a statin, zinc, vitamin D, famotidine, melatonin, and magnesium.

 Video by Dr Chris Martenson - Tuesday, December 8, 2020, when he goes through the ivermectin studies.
 Warning!
 This video was banned by YouTube.

 Not Using Ivermectin, One Year In, Is Unethical And Immoral Incomprehensibly, the people we should trust to make the call on ivermectin are paralyzed by indecision and cowardice.
 For eight months, while hundreds of thousands died, the National Institutes of Health advised against using ivermectin except in clinical trials.
 Last week, NIH brushed aside evidence of efficacy in several thousand patients who took ivermectin and decreed there was "insufficient data to recommend either for or against."